InftyThink+: Effective and Efficient Infinite-Horizon Reasoning via Reinforcement Learning: Introduction

 We introduce \textbf{\methodname }, an end-to-end reinforcement learning framework that directly optimizes the complete iterative reasoning trajectory.
 Building on InftyThink's paradigm of model-controlled iteration boundaries and explicit summarization (shown in Figure~\ref{fig:inftythink_overview}), our approach proceeds in two stages: a cold-start stage that uses supervised fine-tuning to establish the basic iterative reasoning format, followed by an RL stage that optimizes strategic decisions through trajectory-level learning.
 We carefully design the rollout strategy, reward formulation, and policy gradient estimation tailored to InftyThink's single-trajectory, multi-inference structure.
 This design separates format acquisition from strategy optimization, enabling the model to learn not only how to produce iterative reasoning, but also when to summarize, what to preserve, and how to effectively leverage self-generated summaries across iterations.

 To demonstrate the effectiveness of \methodname in enhancing both reasoning performance and efficiency, we conduct extensive empirical experiments.
 We evaluate our method on DeepSeek-R1-Distill-Qwen-1.5B.
 On AIME24, \methodname improves accuracy by $21\%$, and achieves an additional gain of $9\%$ compared to conventional long CoT–based reinforcement learning.
 On out-of-distribution GPQA\_diamond benchmark, \methodname improves accuracy by $5\%$, and achieves an additional gain of $4\%$ than vanilla approach.
 In terms of inference efficiency, on AIME25, \methodname reduces reasoning latency by $32.8\%$ compared to the vanilla approach.
 This improvement consistently generalizes to larger-scale models, such as Qwen3-4B-Base, and extends to out-of-distribution tasks, including code and scientific reasoning.
-Moreover, relative to standard RL training, \methodname yields a $18.2\%$ speedup in training, demonstrating a more efficient utilization of training resources.
+Moreover, \methodname yields a $18.2\%$ speedup in RL training, demonstrating a more efficient utilization of training resources.
+Our contributions can be summarized as follows\footnote{Codes and models of \methodname are available at \href{https://zju-real.github.io/InftyThink-Plus}{https://zju-real.github.io/InftyThink-Plus}}: \begin{itemize} \item We introduce reinforcement learning into the iterative reasoning paradigm, enabling end-to-end optimization of when to summarize, what to preserve, and how to continue across iterations. \item We develop \methodname , comprising trajectory-level optimization with shared advantages, efficiency-aware reward shaping, and a cold-start training protocol. \item We demonstrate that \methodname consistently outperforms both SFT-based iterative reasoning and standard long-context RL, with analysis revealing adaptive iteration that emerge from trajectory-level optimization. \end{itemize}

-Our contributions can be summarized as follows: \begin{itemize} \item We introduce reinforcement learning into the iterative reasoning paradigm, enabling end-to-end optimization of when to summarize, what to preserve, and how to continue across iterations. \item We develop \methodname , comprising trajectory-level optimization with shared advantages, efficiency-aware reward shaping, and a cold-start training protocol. \item We demonstrate that \methodname consistently outperforms both SFT-based iterative reasoning and standard long-context RL, with analysis revealing adaptive iteration that emerge from trajectory-level optimization. \end{itemize}
+\paragraph{Conflict of Interest.} The authors Yuchen Yan (as an intern), Liang Jiang, Shuaicheng Li, Zujie Wen, Zhiqiang Zhang and Jun Zhou are employed by Ant Group, which leads the development of Algorithm IcePop, which was used for stable RL training in this paper.